pdfosborne/elsciRL/README.md

 1. **Enhance any Reinforcement Learning application with language.**
 2. A **GUI** that improves the experience for users to interact with language approaches and setting up new experiments.
 3. **Accelerates Research** by reducing the number of steps to setup new applications and providing an [Open-Source Wiki](https://github.com/pdfosborne/elsciRL-Wiki) and [Discord Server](https://discord.gg/GgaqcrYCxt) to share knowledge.
-4. **Improve Reproducability** by designing a set of generally applicable alogorithms including the configurations to re-create prior experiments.
+4. **Improve Reproducability** by designing a set of generally applicable algorithms including the configurations to re-create prior experiments.
 <!-- 4. **Extract Domain Expert Knowledge** by using our App Interface to let non-technical users provide instructions. -->

 <div width="75%" align="center">